viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 Your webcam should now be configured to automatically capture images when you are connected to your robot on [the Viam app](https://app.viam.com).

 You set the rate of capture in your webcam's service configuration attibute `capture_frequency_hz`.
-If you set this to `.33`, your webcam should export 1 image every 3 seconds.
+If you set this to `.333`, your webcam should export 1 image roughly every 3 seconds.

 At this point, grab the toys or any objects you want the robot to be able to differentiate between.